nomad-coe/nomad-parser-cp2k/README.md

 - Generics: Generic utility classes and base classes
 - Implementation: The classes that actually define the parser functionality.

-# Reusable components and ideas for other parsers

-Some components and ideas could be reused in other parsers as well.
-If you find any of the following ideas useful in you parser, you are welcome to reuse them.

 ## Engines
 Basically all the "engines", that is the modules that parse certain type of files, are reusable as is in other parsers.
 They could be put into a common